28 August 2015

 Someone who will soon be going to school in one of the temporary learing centres we’ve built is Jagadish, 16, from Sindupalchowk district.
 He is excited about the new school term and said: “I want to study science.
 When I become a scientist I’ll invent something new that can help other people.”

-Realising how tough things are for children in Nepal is a poignant reminder of how lucky we are in the UK to not be affected by natural disasters like earthquakes.
+Realising how tough things are for children in Nepal is a poignant reminder of how lucky we are in the UK to not be affected by natural hazards like earthquakes.

 If you’re a teacher looking for new teaching resources for the next school year, why not download our free ‘Nepal: Back to school’ pack?
 Full of colourful factsheets, slideshows, teacher’s notes and a team-building exercise, it’s got everything you need to introduce your class to children in Nepal and learn about the challenges that they’re facing.